Fed Raises Interest Rates Again As Economy Rolls On

 For the third time this year and the fifth time since the financial crisis, the Federal Reserve has increased interest rates another quarter of a point.

-Fed policymakers announced an increase in the benchmark federal funds rate to a range of 1.25 percent to 1.5 percent, the third increase in the key rate this year.
+Fed policymakers on Wednesday announced an increase in the benchmark federal funds rate to a range of 1.25 percent to 1.5 percent, the third increase in the key rate this year.
 The move — which will mean higher rates on consumer loans, some mortgages, credit cards and other loans — indicates the central bank is confident in the strength of the economy and ready to push rates to more normal levels.

 In a statement, the Fed said the labor market has continued to strengthen and economic activity "has been rising at a solid rate.
 Averaging through hurricane-related fluctuations, job gains have been solid, and the unemployment rate declined further."